m-elbeltagi/Landscape-Convolutional-GAN/README.md

 # DCGAN
 A deep convolutional generative adversarial network that I trained to generate images of landscapes with 3 color channels.
-This is based on the concept of an adversarial network, but with the Generator and Discriminator networks being composed of convolutional layers, which are better suited for dealing with images.
+This is based on the concept of an adversarial network, but with the Generator and Discriminator networks being composed of convolutional networks, which are better suited for dealing with images.
 <p align="center">
   <img src="/DCGAN.jpg?raw=true" width="800" height="238"/>
 </p>